TheSushantKumbhar/QUBE/readme.md

         ```

 4.  **Install Python Dependencies:**
+    Install all required Python packages listed in `requirements.txt`.
     ```bash
     pip install -r requirements.txt
     ```
     *(Note: Ensure you have a `requirements.txt` file in your project root with all Python dependencies listed, including `psycopg2-binary` for PostgreSQL, `firebase-admin` for Firebase, `cloudinary` for Cloudinary, `Flask-SocketIO`, etc.)*

 5.  **Install Node.js Dependencies (for Tailwind CSS):**
+    Tailwind CSS requires Node.js and npm to compile.
     ```bash
     npm install
     ```
     *(Note: Ensure Node.js and npm are installed on your system.
 You can download them from [nodejs.org](https://nodejs.org/).)*

 6.  **Compile Tailwind CSS (in watch mode):**
-    Open a **separate terminal** and run:
+    Open a **separate terminal** and run this command.
+It will watch for changes in your Tailwind CSS files and recompile the output CSS automatically.
     ```bash
-    npx tailwindcss -i .\static\css\tailwind.css -o .\static\css\output.css --watch
+    npx tailwindcss -i ./static/css/tailwind.css -o ./static/css/output.css --watch
     ```
-    This command will watch for changes in `tailwind.css` and recompile `output.css` automatically, ensuring your styles are always up-to-date.
+    This command ensures your styles are always up-to-date during development.

 7.  **Configure Environment Variables:**
     Create a `.env` file in the root directory of the project and add the following environment variables.
 Replace the placeholder values with your actual credentials.